-We aim to help people to learn an all-important life skill through innovative and enjoyable classes that combine learning with fun.
+We teach an all-important life skill through innovative and enjoyable classes that combine learning with fun.

 Founded by Olympic swimmers Steve Parry and Adrian Turner, our mission is “Revolutionising Swimming, Changing Lives”.
-We don’t want to just teach people how to swim - we want to enhance lifestyles.
+We believe every child should have the opportunity to learn to swim and love to swim!

 Lessons are held all over Greater Manchester, Merseyside, Cheshire, Glasgow & Edinburgh in centres that have been specially selected in order to offer high-quality classes.

-Our emphasis is on combining the learning process with fun; we structure our lessons so that all pupils learn and enjoy the class at the same time.
-By injecting enjoyment, we believe that children will be more likely to thrive and progress.
+Our emphasis is on combining the learning process with fun.
+By encouraging our swimmers to learn through play, we believe they will be more likely to thrive and progress.